alexssh/vibe-ui-lib/README.md

 It is better to provide separate instructions for modification and explain the changes so that the agent can deliver more accurately:

 ```
+# Task
+...

+## Additional instructions for completing the task
 ...

 - Treat the icon and content properties as children elements.
 In Storybook, provide examples demonstrating all combinations: text only, text + Icon, Icon + text, Icon only.
 - Ignore the container around the button text.
 It is only used for convenience in Figma.
 - The Icon component colour must match the Button's text colour and its states when passed as a child.